Favourited 69 times

 This is our family farm.
 We, Robert and Jennifer, have owned the farm for more than 10 years and are still developing our gardens and pastures.
-We have horses, chickens, a pig and dogs.
+We have horses, chickens and dogs.
 Robert is a certified farrier (he shoes horses) and also trains horses for trail riding.
 Before moving to the mountains, Robert was a licensed automotive mechanic.
 He has a garage on the farm and works on our vehicles.
-Jennifer is a French teacher.
-She also leads wine and language immersion tours in Europe every summer.
-Jennifer does the gardening, cooking and canning of the produce from the farm.
+Robert has also worked construction and has built several of the buildings on our farm.
+Jennifer is a French teacher, and has led wine and language immersion tours in Europe.
+She does the gardening, cooking and canning of the produce from the farm.
 We are committed to growing without chemicals.
 We make our own compost and are working to improve the soil.
 Jennifer also saves seeds and the majority of the vegetables are from her seeds.

 The ideal person would be comfortable with horses.
 The ability to ride is not necessary, however the opportunity to ride or learn to ride is possible.

 Given the current situation with Covid, we ask that you be very mindful before arriving at our farm.
 We are not around many people.

 DIY and building projects

 This project could involve children.
 For more information see our guidelines and tips here.

 I, Jennifer, have traveled around the world and lived in both France and Japan.
 I love to welcome people from around the world into our home in the ways that I have been invited into homes in many countries during my travels.
 As a language teacher and student of several languages, it would be a pleasure to help others improve their English and learn more about the United States.
 If you want to practice your French, that is not a problem!
 I also welcome the opportunity to improve my Spanish, Italian and Japanese.

 Robert loves to teach and show people about what he does - working with horses, riding horses, animal husbandry, construction and working on vehicles.
 He is easygoing and a very encouraging teacher.